burger-style menu icon

 Requirements

-• You must be a citizen of the United Kingdom, or holder of dual UK/other nationality.
+• Must be a citizen of the United Kingdom, or holder of dual UK/other nationality

 • Pass the Computer Bases Aptitude Test (CBAT)